Frenet Immersed Finite Element Spaces on Triangular Meshes: Initial Construction of IFE Spaces on Triangles

-\begin{remark} The procedure for constructing the Frenet IFE space on $\hat{K}_F$ described above closely follows the construction of the Frenet-IFE space on a rectangular interface element presented in \cite{2024AdjeridLinMeghaichi}.
-A key advantage of this approach is that the majority of basis functions are explicitly given in formula \eqref{eq:simple_ShFun_FrenetIFE_tri}.
-Specifically, $m(m+1)/2$ of the $(m+1)(m+2)/2$ basis functions of $\hat{\mathcal{V}}^m_{\hat\beta}(\hat{K}_F)$ are given explicitly by the simple formula \eqref{eq:simple_ShFun_FrenetIFE_tri}, and only the remaining $m+1$ basis functions need to be constructed by solving an $l_m\times l_m$ linear system \eqref{eq:coef_of_hphi_0i}. \end{remark}
+\begin{remark} The construction developed above closely follows the construction of Frenet IFE spaces on rectangles presented in \cite{2024AdjeridLinMeghaichi}.
+A key advantage of this approach is that the majority of basis functions can be constructed explicitly via \eqref{eq:simple_ShFun_FrenetIFE_tri}.
+For a polynomial space of degree $m$, $m(m+1)/2$ of the $(m+1)(m+2)/2$ basis functions can be written explicitly, and only the remaining $m+1$ basis functions are obtained by solving a $l_m\times l_m$ linear system \eqref{eq:coef_of_hphi_0i}. \end{remark}